Pork Belly Burnt Ends

 Directions

-Cut Pork belly into 1″ pieces.
+Cut the pork belly into 1″ pieces.